Solar thermal systems use heat from the sun to make hot water for homes and buildings.

 Pipes and Pump

-Then, these move the warm fluid between the roof and the tank.
+These move the warm fluid between the roof and the hot water tank.

 Hot Water Tank